 I entered the actual chateau only to use the bathroom.
 (Which was very nice!).
 The interior was jaw-droppingly gorgeous.
 I remember a grand piano in one of the rooms I passed through.
 I’ve since learned that the estate was once owned by a famous jazz musician, Jacques Loussier, who invited his contemporaries (Pink Floyd, Sade, Sting) to visit and record music at his in-home studio.
 As if this place needed anything to make it cooler.
 I wonder now if the piano came with the chateau, and dream of the nights that must have been had there back in the day.

 We won’t promise to show you the Chateau de Miraval during one of our cooking vacations in Provence.
-The Pitt-Jolies, as far as I know, do not allow tours, let alone lovely lunches on the terrace.
+The Pitt-Jolies, as far as I know, sold the place when they split, and I am certain the new owners do not allow tours, let alone lovely lunches on the terrace.
 The best we can do is seek and find such similar experiences in which the location, the food, the climate, the “terroir” create a memory that transcends a simple meal.
 I will always remember that lunch.